ResearchObject/ro-crate/docs/_blog/2026-04-01/fdo-conference.md

 There were also presentations comparing the different FDO flavours.

-Christian Backe (German Research Centre for Artificial Intelligence) and Jana Böhm (GWDG) both presented comparisons of the different FDO approaches, firstly through [conversion of an existing data corpus into each FDO flavour](https://fairdo.org/wp-content/uploads/2026/03/49-3138-backe.pdf), then through a [comparison of each flavour with the minimum FDO elements](https://fairdo.org/wp-content/uploads/2026/03/21-3123-castro.pdf) from the [FDO specifications](https://fairdo.org/specifications/).
+Christian Backe (German Research Centre for Artificial Intelligence) and Jana Böhm (GWDG) both presented comparisons of the different FDO approaches, the former through [conversion of an existing data corpus into each FDO flavour](https://fairdo.org/wp-content/uploads/2026/03/49-3138-backe.pdf), and the latter through a [comparison of each flavour with the minimum FDO elements](https://fairdo.org/wp-content/uploads/2026/03/21-3123-castro.pdf) from the [FDO specifications](https://fairdo.org/specifications/).

 The [full poster list](https://fairdo.org/fdo-conference-2026-posters/) also included several posters on interoperability, consistency, and security of FAIR Digital Objects, such as: